ethz-asl/student_presentation_calendar/github/README.md

 ```
 $ ./github_archiver.py -o your_organization -b blacklist.txt -w whitelist.txt your_username
 ```
 This will do a bare clone of all outdated repositories in `your_organization`.
+It will also make local copies of the associated Github wiki repositories and Github issues, that can then be restored using `github_restorer` (see below).

 If `-b blacklist.txt` is provided, the repositories listed in the `blacklist.txt` file (one repository name per line) will be archived instead (this overrides checking for outdated repositories) by doing a bare clone into the current working directory.